 On top of its portability, the Fujifilm’s X-Trans III sensor is particularly good a producing low noise, high resolution raw photos.
 I was a fan of the performance of the original X-T1 and the increased resolution and newer sensor on the X-T2, among other improvements, seemed to fit the bill for this project.
 It’s also one of the higher resolution APS-C cameras available on the market.
 With the X-T2, I specifically wanted to concentrate on capturing 50+ megapixel photos using panorama stitching.
 With a 24 megapixel sensor, just a few exposures with the X-T2 would allow me to easily capture more than 50 million pixels of data.

 The upward trend of technology has just recently started to make 50+ megapixel cameras available on the market.
 Canon has released their studio targeted 5DSR and on the far end of the spectrum, Hasselblad released the 100.9 megapixel H6D-100c, one of the first true medium format digital cameras.
-But at $30k+ the high cost of entry into the realm of many megapixels is far too steep for most photographers.
+But at a price on par with an entry level luxury coupe, the high cost of entry into the “realm of many megapixels” is far too steep for most photographers.
 I wanted to show that it’s possible to reach resolution numbers that meet and exceed the capability of such an expensive camera as the H6D-100C with a comparably modest small format camera.

 The Camera: Hardware Impressions